mdiebolt/coffeelint-function-call-whitespace/README.md

 # coffeelint-function-call-whitespace
 =====================================

-Influenced by built in Coffeelint rule [no_implicit_parens](https://github.com/clutchski/coffeelint/blob/5d818a5a4b4310cc147614e54d972b23f47cad88/src/rules/no_implicit_parens.coffee)
+Influenced by built-in Coffeelint rule [no_implicit_parens](https://github.com/clutchski/coffeelint/blob/5d818a5a4b4310cc147614e54d972b23f47cad88/src/rules/no_implicit_parens.coffee)

 This is a plugin for Coffeelint.
 It enforces conventions about whitespace used when invoking functions.